dotnet/docs-maui/docs/user-interface/layouts/custom.md

 - On iOS and Mac Catalyst, this backing view is `LayoutView`.
 - On Windows, this backing view is `LayoutPanel`.

-When a platform requests the measurement of one of these backing views, the backing view calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> method.
-This is the point at which control is passed from the native layout system to .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method.
+When the native layout system for a platform requests the measurement of one of these backing views, the backing view calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> method.
+This is the point at which control is passed from the native layout system to .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> calls the layout managers' <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method.
 This method is responsible for measuring child views by calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout.
 The view measures its native control, and updates its <xref:Microsoft.Maui.IView.DesiredSize> property based on that measurement.
 This value is returned to the backing view as the result of the `CrossPlatformMeasure` method.
-The backing view then does whatever internal processing it needs to do, and returns its measured size to the platform.
+The backing view performs whatever internal processing it needs to do, and returns its measured size to the platform.

 When a platform requests the arrangement, or layout, of one of these backing views, the backing view calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A?displayProperty=nameWithType> method.
-This is the point at which control is passed from the native layout system to .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A?displayProperty=nameWithType> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method.
+This is the point at which control is passed from the native layout system to .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformArrange%2A?displayProperty=nameWithType> calls the layout managers' <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method.
 This method is responsible for determining where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view to set its location.

 > [!NOTE]
 > <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.